Bidding combinatorial games: Introduction

-The marker owner can also choose to explicitly announce the marker with the bid, in which case the marker together with a winning bid shifts owner, even if the winning bid is strict.
-This additional rule will be important in restoring some familiar normal-play properties, in particular a move from $*=\cg{0}{0}$ should be favourable to the currently stronger player (first player in alternating play).
-Without this rule, since no player wants the tiebreaker if they have no move, the marker holder would benefit from a tie, and the other player would benefit from a strict win or loss bidding.
-This situation is a normal form (matrix) game with no pure equilibrium, and removes any familiar tool from normal play theory.
+The marker holder can also choose to explicitly announce the marker with the bid.
+In this case, if the marker holder wins the bid, they play their move, and the marker together with the bid shifts to their opponent.
+This additional rule will be important in restoring some familiar normal play properties.
+To illustrate this, consider the game $*=\cg{0}{0}$.
+In this game both Left and Right have only one option, which is to end the game.\footnote{In this paper we use some of the well known symbols from alternating normal play, such as $*,\up$ and so on.
+Here they refer to literal form games and never `game values'.} This game should be favourable to the currently `stronger' player (first player in alternating play).
+Without this rule, since no player wants the tiebreaker if they have no move, the marker holder would benefit from a tie, and the other player would benefit from a strict win or loss of the bid.
+This situation is a normal form (matrix) game with no pure equilibrium.
+Thus we cannot use any familiar tool from normal play theory.
+We will also see that this additional rule establishes that ``last move wins'' is the same as saying ``cannot move loses''.
 Examples~\ref{ex:mix} and~\ref{ex:pure} in Section~\ref{sec:firstexamples} elaborate on this theme.

-The main results of this paper states that, given any total budget, a perfect play outcome must satisfy a defined {\em feasibility} (Section~\ref{sec:out}).
+The main results of this paper state that, given any total budget, a perfect play outcome must satisfy a defined {\em feasibility} (Section~\ref{sec:out}).
 And each feasible outcome class appears as the outcome of a bidding game (Section~\ref{sec:outappear}).